Osprey observation point, Ham Common Lookout

-Updated 10th January 2023
+Updated 12th May 2023

 The Project

-BCP has partnered with the Birds of Poole Harbour charity and Haven Rockley Park to create an Osprey observation point at Ham Common Nature Reserve in Poole.
+BCP partnered with the Birds of Poole Harbour charity and Haven Rockley Park to create an Osprey observation point at Ham Common Nature Reserve in Poole.
 The Ham Common Lookout platform gives great views out across the Wareham channel where these birds can be observed hunting.

-This follows the charity’s much celebrated success of the Poole Harbour Osprey Translocation Project, which in 2022 witnessed the hatching of the first wild osprey chick in southern Britain in 200 years.
+This follows the charity’s much celebrated success of the Poole Harbour Osprey Translocation Project, which in 2022 witnessed the hatching of the first wild Osprey chick in southern Britain in 200 years.

 In addition to Osprey, the new observation platform is also an excellent spot to see magnificent White-tailed Eagles, several of which are also present at the harbour.
 The eagles, which have an eight foot wingspan, originated from the Isle of Wight reintroduction programme hosted by The Roy Dennis Wildlife Foundation and Forestry England.

-The Birds of Poole Harbour would also encourage bird watchers to report their sightings at the Twitter or Facebook links above.
+Keep an eye on the Birds of Poole Harbour website and social media for news updates; we would also encourage bird watchers to report their sightings at the Twitter or Facebook links below:

 Information panels at Ham Common Lookout